Explore this course:

 Your career

-This course is great preparation for a career in medical science research.
-Many of our graduates go on to complete a PhD and work at top universities and research institutes.
-Others work as researchers in the biotechnology or pharmaceutical industry.
+This course is great preparation for a career in medical science research and research management.
+Many of our graduates complete PhDs and work at top universities and research institutes.
+Others work as researchers in the biotechnology or pharmaceutical industries.

 Student profiles